mikeoverbay/TankExporter/README.md

 Read this Issue thread to get the fix and how to use it.</br>
 https://github.com/mikeoverbay/TankExporter/issues/23

+## Version 143
+Fixed the tank colors in the shader.
+Update the help files.
+Tried to fix camo tiling on the turret.

 ## Version 142
 I did Lots of work.
 Updated the decal layoyt in the UI.
 Fixed issues with exporting to blender.